Norm Campbell (rugby league): Marist and Auckland

 Campbell took on more of the goal kicking responsibilities for Marist after round 5 of the Fox Memorial in 1933 and kicked 17 conversions and 4 penalties to go with 2 tries in 15 appearances for them.
-He was selected for the Auckland side to play Northland on August 12 and kicked 5 conversions in a 28-13 win.
+He was selected for the Auckland side to play Northland on August 12 and kicked 5 conversions in a 28–13 win.
 Two weeks later he was part of the Auckland side which beat West Coast 28-22 where he again converted 5 tries.
 The following weekend he kicked 4 conversions in a 47-17 Auckland win over Hawke's Bay.
 His final appearance for Auckland that season was against South Auckland (Waikato) and saw Auckland win against their neighbours by 17 points to 5 with Campbell converting a try by Roy Bright.

 Following the representative season Campbell played 4 more matches for Marist.
-On of these was against the touring St. George side.
+One of these was against the touring St. George side.
 Marist won the match convincingly by 25 points to 11 with Campbell kicking 3 conversions and 2 penalties.
 The match was played on September 30 at Carlaw Park before a crowd on 13,000. he then played in a Max Jaffe Cup match against Richmond Rovers.
 As both teams had beaten St. George the match was to decide the ‘best club team in Auckland’ and saw Richmond run out easy 31-8 winners with Campbell kicking 1 conversion.
 They then played the same opponent on October 21 in a match to raise money for the unemployed.
 Marist won 16 to 5 with Campbell scoring 2 relatively rare tries.